PhD NURSING STUDENTS AWARDED NATIONAL SCHOLARSHIP

 About the Georgia Baptist College of Nursing

 Founded in 1902 as a school of nursing, the Georgia Baptist College of Nursing is the oldest nursing program in Georgia.
-Over its 111-year history, the College has graduated more than 7,700 nurses.
+Over its more than 115-year history, the College has graduated more than 7,800 nurses.
 Since its founding, the College remains dedicated to educating the person, fostering the passion and shaping the future of nursing.
 The College merged with Mercer University in 2001 and offers a Bachelor of Science in Nursing, a Master of Science in Nursing, a Doctor of Nursing Practice and a Ph.D. in nursing.
 The College of Nursing is one of four academic units within the Mercer University Health Sciences Center. nursing.mercer.edu